SyntappZ/meme-apk/README.md

-# image/gif search and share
+# meme-apk (soon to be search master)
- android app
+ an image/gif search and share app for android.

 ## making this project